tcbic/tcbic.github.io/index.md

 <h3 style='font-weight:bold;font-family:Courier New'><code># About Me</code></h3>

 <p style='font-family:Courier New'>Steve Jobs once said, "You can't connect the dots looking forward; you can only connect them looking backwards."
 As I think about where I've been, I reflect on the fact that my experiences in non-profit service work, education and e-commerce share one important theme: a commitment to serve people and community.
-Curiosity, humility and empathy are the three core values that have helped me live that theme out every day.
+Curiosity, humility and empathy are the three core values that help me live this theme out every day.

 <br>
 <br>